 |If warfarin cannot be discontinued; baseline and during apalutamide treatment|

-Clinical toxicity assessment for androgen withdrawal effects, fatigue, infection, active cardiac disease, seizure, dermatologic toxicity and risk of fracture and falls
+Clinical toxicity assessment for androgen deprivation symptoms, hypertension, fatigue, infection, seizure, cardiac, stroke, gastrointestinal, respiratory or dermatologic effects, and risk of fracture and falls

 |At each visit|